KNX-IOT/knx-iot.github.io/_pages/gs_knx_config.md

 ### list_devices

-Application to list the device, issuing:
+Application to list devices, issuing:

 - Discovery of device with internal address using query : if=urn:knx:ia.[ia]
 - Discovery of device in programming mode using query : if=urn:knx:if.pm